 - Bake: Spray your donut pan well with nonstick spray.
 Fill each cavity about 1/2 full.
 Top each donut with a generous amount of streusel, and gently press it in to the batter.
 Bake for 9-11 minutes.
 A toothpick inserted should come out clean or with some moist crumbs, not wet batter.
 The donuts will also spring back when gently poked.

 - Optional Glaze: I made half a batch of streusel and topped the rest of this batch of donuts with a blueberry glaze.
-To make the glaze, stir together 1 cup powdered sugar, 2 tbsp blueberry preserves, and 1 tsp vanilla extract.
+To make the glaze, stir together 1 cup powdered sugar, 2 tbsp blueberry preserves, and 1 tsp vanilla extract in a small bowl.
 Adjust to desired consistency and dunk donuts in the glaze, or drizzle this over top.
+You can even make this a blueberry lemon glaze by adding a splash of lemon juice.
+Place donuts on a cooling rack over a baking sheet to catch any glaze drips once you've dunked the donuts.